biopragmatics/bioregistry/docs/CONTRIBUTING.md

 historical prefixes can be modified to follow these requirements.
 For example, Identifiers.org's `ec-code` was renamed to `ec` while maintaining `ec-code` as a synonym.

+Some external registries' prefixes are not W3C conformant because they start with a number, such as `3dmet` in MIRIAM.
+If it's not clear what a better prefix might be, add an underscore to the start of the prefix and maintain the other prefix as a synonym.

 Original discussion about minimum prefix requirements can be found at https://github.com/biopragmatics/bioregistry/issues/158.